Andrew Wade Smith

-Some background and origin of process:
+Background and origin of process:

 I have been involved with the creative application of projected media for over 35 years (since I was a young teenager) experimenting at that point with 35mm slide media as well as 16mm film loops.
 Throughout my 20s and 30s I did studio work in multiple visual mediums while also working independently in film and video production.
 In 1997 I accepted a full time job with the Design and Exhibit Department at the Audubon Nature Institute in my home town, New Orleans.
 There I developed video components for interactive and other exhibits at the Audubon Zoo, Aquarium, and Nature Center.
 Some of this work is still on display at these venues.

 While at Audubon, I concurrently developed independent work producing creative media installations and digital branding for corporate events and concerts, fueled largely by the convention and tourism industry in New Orleans.
 By 2001, with some national and then international work, I was able to leave Audubon and focus solely on this Independent path.

 Directly following Hurricane Katrina in 2005, I moved with my family from New Orleans to Portland Oregon and soon incorporated with two partners to form Spitball Media.
 We were a small agency which focused on media installation as well as short-form video documentary and marketing pieces.